themistymoon/AutoHorseTraining/README.md

 - Automatically picks the top option during chain events.
 Be careful with Acupuncture event, it always picks the top option.
 - If you bring a friend support card (like Tazuna/Aoi Kiryuin) and do recreation, the bot can't decide whether to date with the friend support card or the Uma.
 - When `prioritize_g1_race` is set to `true`, the bot will always prioritize racing, even if your energy is low or you've already done 3 or more consecutive races.

+## 📜 License & Attribution

+### Original Work License
+This project builds upon the original work by [samsulpanjul](https://github.com/samsulpanjul) and other contributors.
+We respect and maintain the same licensing terms as the original repository.

+### Major Enhancements in This Fork
+- ✨ **Advanced Point-Based Training System** with image recognition for special supporters
+- 🎯 **Sophisticated Scoring Algorithm** (Kitasan, exclamation marks, rainbow bonuses)
+- 🎮 **Modern Overlay GUI** with dark theme and improved UX
+- 🖥️ **Multi-Monitor Support** and enhanced screen detection
+- 🔧 **Comprehensive Bug Fixes** and improved error handling
+- 📁 **Restructured Codebase** for better maintainability

+### Acknowledgments
+Special thanks to:
+- **[samsulpanjul](https://github.com/samsulpanjul)** for creating the original AutoTrain system
+- **[daftuyda](https://github.com/daftuyda)** for contributions to the original codebase
+- **[shiokaze](https://github.com/shiokaze/UmamusumeAutoTrainer)** for template matching inspiration
+- The **Umamusume community** for their continuous support and feedback

+---

+## ⚠️ Disclaimer

+This software is provided "as is" without any warranties.
+Use at your own risk.
+We are not responsible for any issues, account bans, or losses that may occur from using this software.
+Always use responsibly and in accordance with the game's terms of service.

 ### TODO